CharlesNyong/Git-tutorial/README.md

 # Git-tutorial
-A random repository i am using to learn &amp; try out Git commands
+A test repository i am using to learn &amp; try out Git commands